zethra/rush/README.md

 Commits are now signed and the key can be verified at the above link

 ###Donations
-If you want to donate to the project you can use my bitcoin address:
+If you want to donate (not required this project will always be free) to the project you can use my bitcoin address:
 1HJm93qp2625SEuq2gFxjzV558c6F4gKCq